GeneralMills/pytrends/README.md

 * Main feature is to help you trick google into thinking you are pulling from a browser.

+* Only good until Google changes their backend again :-P

 ### Credits

 * Heavily based off Sal Uryasev's pyGTrends